jusbuckingham/kofa/README.md

 ## Purpose of this application
-To get curated voting suggestions for the upcoming 2024 election.
+To get quick and easy voter suggestions on the 2024 election.

 ## Summary
 I want to take my ballot information based on my location and use a LLM to make decisions on who to vote for based on specific questions answered when creating a profile.

+## Target States:
+- California
+- New York
+- Michigan

 ## Technology Stack